Note: Chapter 17 Part 4 sets out the provisions for members who are hospitalised overseas with a very serious or serious illness.

 A biological parent.

 A foster parent.

 Example: The member has a child who lives with the member's former partner.
-The child has not been recognised as a dependent for pay and conditions purposes as the child does not live with the member but may be non-resident family.
+The child has not been recognised as resident family for pay and conditions purposes as the child does not live with the member but may be non-resident family.

 9.3.68 Approved period for visit

 Note: A sustainable welfare management plan to assist the member is normally developed if the member requires any of the following beyond 21 consecutive days.

 Long term specialist treatment.

 9.3.71 Assistance with domestic travel

 Example: An approved visitor is three days into an approved seven day visit.
 The approved visitor needs to return home to attend a meeting.
 They then return to the member's location.
 This return trip may not be reimbursed.

 Example: A member posted to Newcastle is injured while on training.
 Due to the seriousness of the injury the member is sent to a hospital in Sydney.
 The member's partner chooses to drive to Sydney.
 The time it would take to travel between Newcastle and Sydney is considered reasonable for the purposes of this Division.